Robert-96/dezmereanrobert.com/content/posts/docker-cheat-sheet.md

 ---
 title: "Docker CLI Cheat Sheet"
-subtitle: "My docker commands cheat sheet."
+subtitle: "Streamline Your Docker Workflow: A Comprehensive CLI Cheat Sheet for Developers"
 date: 2021-10-13T00:00:35+03:00
-tags: [ "docker" ]
+tags: [ "docker", "bash" ]
+keywords: [ "docker", "cli", "bash", "containers" ]
 draft: false
 featured: true
 ---

-This Docker cheat sheet provides a quick overview of all the basic commands.
-It can’t cover every edge case, so if you need more information about any of these elements, refer to the [Docker documentation](https://docs.docker.com/).
+This Docker CLI cheat sheet is a comprehensive guide to the essential commands for working with Docker containers and images.
+While it covers most of the common use cases, some edge cases may require additional information, so it's always a good idea to refer to the official [Docker documentation](https://docs.docker.com/).

 <!--more-->